puzzle/puzzletime/README.md

     rake                 # run all the tests
     rails server         # start the rails server

-Alternatively you can use the [dockerized development](doc/development/02_docker.md) environment.

 A more detailed development documentation in German can be found in [doc/development](doc/development/README.md).
 This is where you also find some [Deployment](doc/development/03_deployment.md) instructions